 Last month we introduced a sound, objective approach to making bid decisions.
 As you may recall, we recommended defining bid decision criteria for every bid, then assessing the state of capture and proposal efforts against these criteria at a set of gate reviews.
-PWin is the most important indicator within our bid decision criteria, and consists of the following components:
+PWin is the most important indicator within our bid decision criteria.

 - Internal Resources: Do we have, or can we easily get, all the people we need to do capture right and put together a winning proposal, including solution development, proposal leadership, writers, pricers, proposal production leads, and so on?

 - Technical Qualifications: Can we credibly make the case that we know how to do this work, have done it before, and have all the resources needed to execute the contract with low risk?

 - Relevant Experience: Have we worked with this particular customer before?
 Have we worked in this country, or region before?
 Do we have previous contract experience that this customer would consider to be relevant to this new opportunity?
 Is our performance on those relevant contracts superior?

 - Competitive Positioning: How do we stack up against the likely competition, in terms of experience, capabilities, price strategy, and reputation with the customer?
 Has another company shaped the procurement to their advantage?

 - Client Knowledge: How well do we know the customer?
 Do we have good relationships with the decision-makers (technical/program, contracts, and leadership)?
 Do we understand clearly what problem the customer is seeking to solve with this new contract?

 - Proposed Staffing: Can we identify the best people to bid, including the ideal program manager and other key program leads?

 - Pricing Strategy: Do we clearly understand the customer’s decision-making strategy for price?
 Can we determine the likely winning price with confidence?
 Can we get to that winning price and still have a viable bid?